 Alcohol and medicine interactions might be harmful to your health.
 Some medications can be affected by alcohol, which reduces their effectiveness.
 Additionally, some drugs’ negative effects can be made worse by alcohol.
 Ibuprofen and alcohol can interact in a way that results in a second reaction.

 Most of the time, it is fine to drink a little alcohol while taking ibuprofen.
 However, taking more ibuprofen than is advised or consuming a lot of alcohol considerably increases your risk of developing major issues.
-While taking Ibuprofen and alcohol together is not recommended, it will not ultimately result in death.
+While taking Ibuprofen and alcohol together is not recommended, it will not ultimately result in death with rare exception.

 Ibuprofen and Alcoholism Treatment